Degree(s): Ph.D. in Mathematics, University of Florida (2002)

 Current Students: Neil Pritchard (Ph.D.), Austin Lawson (Ph.D.)

 Former Students: Michael Watts (M.A.), Lauren Farr (née Sher) (M.A.), Danielle Moran (Ph.D.), Joshua Martin (M.A.), Austin Lawson (M.A.)

 - G. Bell, D. Głodkowski, and A. Nagórko.
 Decomposition theorems for asymptotic property C and property A. Topology Appl 256 (2019), 248–261.

 - G. Bell and A. Lawson.
 Coarse direct products and property C. Topology Proc 53 (2019), 201–207.

 - G. Bell and A. Nagórko.
 On the stability of asymptotic property C for products and some group extensions.
 Algebr.
 Geom.
 Topol.
 18 (2018), no. 1, 221–245.

 - Bell, G.; Moran, D.; Nagórko, A.; Coarse property C and decomposition complexity.
 Topology Appl.
 227 (2017), 30–50.

 - Gregory C. Bell.
 Office Hours with a Geometric Group Theorist, chapter Asymptotic Dimension.
 Princeton University Press, July 2017

 Dr. Bell received his Ph.D. in 2002 from the University of Florida under the direction of Alexander Dranishnikov.
 He was a VIGRE postdoc at Penn State and joined the UNCG faculty in 2005.
 His research studies coarse geometry, geometric topology, and geometric group theory.
-He currently serves as the Associate Dean of The Graduate School.
+Since 2017 he has served as the Associate Dean of the Graduate School.